Terms of Business

 This Contract shall be governed by and interpreted in accordance with the laws of Australia and the State referred to in the Client Services Agreement or Proposal and the Courts of Australia or that State shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Contract and any matter arising from it.
 The parties irrevocably waive any right they may have to object to any action being brought in an inconvenient forum or to claim that those courts do not have jurisdiction.
 If no State is specified in the Client Services Agreement or Proposal, the laws of the State in which the Client Services Agreement or Proposal is issued by us shall apply.

-If any dispute arises, prior to commencing legal proceedings, the parties must attempt to resolve the dispute in good faith through Findex’s internal dispute resolution process.
+If any dispute arises, prior to commencing legal proceedings, the parties must attempt to resolve the dispute in good faith through Findex’s dispute resolution process.
+Notwithstanding the forgoing, neither party shall be prohibited from seeking injunctive or other equitable relief without enlivening the dispute resolution process.

 14.6 Force majeure